H.R.6 - SUPPORT for Patients and Communities Act115th Congress (2017-2018)

 Medicaid Providers Are Required To Note Experiences in Record Systems to Help In-need Patients Act or the Medicaid PARTNERSHIP Act

 (Sec.
-5042) Each state must establish a qualifying prescription drug monitoring program (PDMP) and require health care providers to check the PDMP for a Medicaid enrollee's prescription drug history before prescribing controlled substances to the enrollee.
+5042) Each state must establish a qualifying PDMP and require health care providers to check the PDMP for a Medicaid enrollee's prescription drug history before prescribing controlled substances to the enrollee.

 TITLE VI--OTHER MEDICARE PROVISIONS